gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 1. For Elastic IPS: ``eip-<application>-<environment>[-<sub-system>]-<IAM Role Username>``, e.g: ``eip-gigadb-staging-John`` or ``eip-gigadb-files-staging-John``
 1. For SSH Key pair: ``aws-<application>-<AWS region>-<IAM Role Username>.pem``, e.g: ``aws-gigadb-eu-north-1-John.pem``
-The private part of the SSH Key pair needs to be dowloaded to your developer machine in the ``~/.ssh`` directory and with permission set to ``600``.
+The private part of the SSH Key pair needs to be downloaded to your developer machine in the ``~/.ssh`` directory and with permission set to ``600``.

 Here the 3 EIPs you must create for provisioning a staging environment: